jsDotCr/generator-foonf/README.md

 # What this Yeoman generator is already capable of

-* Creates a package.json/bower.json with all the project details
+* Ask basic questions to the user so it can generate package.json && bower.json files with all the project details
 * Creates lint files (both .csslintrc & .jshintrc)
 * Adds a .gitignore file

-# What this Yeoman generator is already capable of, but unit tests are still to be written
+# What this Yeoman generator is already capable of, but unit tests are still missing

 * It uses require.js to load these basic JS libraries: